 Of course, there are plenty of high-quality coffee brands out there to quench our thirst for a hot cup of java.
 However, shopping for the best coffee brands might have you staring vacuously down a whole aisle packed top-to-bottom with fragrant bags of coffee beans, often hailing from far-off, exotic climes.

 Costa Rican, Guatemalan or Kenyan?
 Arabica or Robusta?
 Fine grind, or coarse?
 If all these options leave you (quite understandably) perplexed, fear no more.
 With different brewing methods requiring different approaches, we’ve demystified the vast world of coffee, so you don’t have to.

-With our guide to the best coffee beans of 2020, you can shop with poise and certainty.
+With our guide to the best coffee beans of the year, you can shop with poise and certainty.
 You can learn more about how to choose a good coffee at the end of this article.

 - PT’s Coffee: Best dark roast